GenieTim/auto-browser/SECURITY.md

 ## Security-Related Configuration

-We do not know of any security gaps.
+We do not know of any existing or previous security gaps.

 ## Known Security Gaps & Future Enhancements